goatcorp/dalamud-docs/docs/plugin-development/plugin-metadata.md

-Writing a plugin is all well and good, but you're also going to want some way to configure how it appears in the plugin installer: its name, description, icon, and so on.
-You do this by writing a _plugin manifest_, which is a JSON or YAML file named after your plugin's internal name (for example: `SamplePlugin.yaml`).
+Writing a plugin is all well and good, but you're also going to want some way to configure how it appears in the plugin installer: its name, description, icon, update changelogs, and so on.
+You do this by writing a _plugin manifest_, which is a JSON or YAML file named after your plugin's internal name (for example:
+`SamplePlugin.yaml`).

 :::info